Urtica ferox: Description

 Flowering occurs from November to March and because U. ferox is a dioecious shrub it will cross pollinate, with transferral between the flowers enabled by the wind.
 Pollen grains are collected by the densely packed stigmas on the flowers and seed dispersal is carried out by rolling, wind, and by birds.
 The fruit, which are achenes, mature in January, each containing one 1.5 mm long, brown coloured, ovoid-shaped seed which takes one month to germinate.
 In his study on the germination behaviour of 5 different vascular seeding species, C. J. Burrows found that U. ferox had the lowest germination rate of 59% compared to >85% for the other similar species.
 He surmised that it is capable of building up a large seed bank in the soil which may survive for several years, citing that European species in the genus Urtica produce seed banks.

+Taxonomy

+The species was first described by German naturalist Georg Forster in 1786.

+Etymology

+The etymology (word origin) of the specific epithet (second part of the scientific name), ferox, translates to 'ferocious', 'savage', or 'wild'.
+In Māori, the word ongaonga is used to described anything 'annoying' or 'irritating'.
+Cognates found across different Polynesian languages, including hongohongo and okaoka, are words typically used to describe stinging insects.

 Toxin

-The toxin present in the spines is triffydin (or tryfydin).
-This toxin contains histamine, serotonin and acetylcholine, the latter causing powerful stimulation of the parasympathetic nerve system.
-Multiple stingings can have a very painful reaction which causes inflammation, a rash, and itching.
-In high concentrations it can also cause: loss of motor movement, paralysis, drop in blood pressure, convulsions, blurred vision, confusion and in extreme cases, death.
+The toxin present in the spines contain the neurotransmitters histamine, serotonin and acetylcholine.
+A 2022 study in the Journal of Biological Chemistry found that two peptides: Δ-Uf1a and β/δ-Uf2a, are likely responsible for the painful sensations. Δ-Uf1a is suggested to create pain by disturbing cell membranes and β/δ-Uf2a the same by modulating voltage-gated sodium channels.
+Stings have a painful reaction which causes hives, numbness, and itchiness.
+In severe cases it can also cause: ataxia, blurred vision, confusion, polyneuropathy, respiratory distress, and hypersalivation.
+The reaction can potentially be fatal.

-Acute polyneuropathy can occur due to U. ferox stings; and there has been one recorded human death from contact—a lightly clad hunter who died five hours after walking through a dense patch.
+There has been one recorded human death from contact in 1961—a lightly clad hunter who died five hours after walking through a dense patch in the Ruahine Ranges.
 There is also one other likely death, with the mystery of the death only being solved by the pathologist years afterwards.